a-tham/seven_four/README.md

 The genre will recommend 5 audio samples derived from Freesound's API, which is ready for downloading and usage.

-I intend to deploy this project for usage to test out its function in public.

 Mel-spectrogram image:

 <img src="red hot chilli peppers_californication.wav.png">